 The real key to success with your bulb container is to not be hard on yourself.
 Remember, imperfect is better than not trying at all, and as with any type of gardening, there’s always next year.
 So get out there and pot up some bulbs!

-Tips for Overwintering Bulbs
+Tips for overwintering bulbs

 Bulbs in nursery pots can be buried in garden soil, but I prefer placing them on top of the ground and burying them in mulch.
 Place the pots side by side, with edges touching.
-Cover them with about a foot of mulch around the outside of the pots, and four to six inches over the top.
+Cover them with about a foot of mulch around the outside of the pots, and 4 to 6 inches over the top.
 Since I am not trying to force the bulbs into early bloom, the pots remain in their overwintering spot until growth emerges in spring.
 Plant.
 Bury.
 Walk away.

-Irvin Etienne is horticultural display coordinator at the Indianapolis Museum of Art, where he, the horticulture staff, and many volunteers planted more than 150,000 flowering bulbs for their spring 2017 displays.
+—Irvin Etienne is horticultural display coordinator at the Indianapolis Museum of Art, where he, the horticulture staff, and many volunteers planted more than 150,000 flowering bulbs for their spring 2017 displays.

 Photos: Irvin Etienne; Carol Collins